Legal-NLP-EkStep/rhetorical-role-baseline/README.md

 ```

 ## 3. Submission & Evaluations
-To preserve the integrity of test results, we do not release the test set to the public.
-Instead, we require you to submit your model so that we can run it on the test set for you.
-We use Codalab for test set evaluation.
+To preserve the integrity of test results, we do not release the test data to the public.
+Instead, we require you to submit your model so that we can run it on the test data for you.
+We use Codalab for test data evaluation.
 Please refer to [Submission Guide](https://worksheets.codalab.org/worksheets/0xc791430db3c74588b87723255bd2d9db) for more details.
 The evaluation metric used here is micro f1.

 ## 4. Inference of Baseline Model on custom data